MaxymVlasov/eco-data-visualizer/README.md

 #### Process new data

 1. Download CSV file from SaveEcoBot station
-2. Move it to `data/original_data` folder in this repo.
+2. Move it to `data/original_data` folder in the repo.
 3. Run:

 ```bash